Mediating Your Divorce Case – Important Info You Need to Know

 The content and process of a mediation is completely confidential.
 The mediator is prohibited from disclosing information revealed during the mediation.
 The only exception to this prohibition is if a child’s safety is at risk.
 The mediator cannot testify in court nor reveal documents used in the course of the mediation.
 The confidentiality of mediations is sacrosanct and intended to ensure you can speak candidly during the mediation proceedings.

 In many cases, a mediation is an all-day event, and there are even some cases requiring a multi-day mediation to resolve all outstanding issues.
 This is why you should come to the mediation dressed comfortably and be prepared for a full-day of negotiations.

 If Agreement is Reached

 If your divorce case settles at mediation, the mediator will record the decisions you and your spouse made in a written agreement.
 This agreement is a contract between you and your spouse meaning a breach of the agreement carries legal ramifications.
-Your Houston divorce attorney will then prepare a Final Decree of Divorce and submit that decree to the court for entry and filing.
+Your Houston divorce lawyer will then prepare a Final Decree of Divorce and submit that decree to the court for entry and filing.
 Once the decree is entered, you are legally divorced.

 If Agreement is Not Reached